 I was nearly a decade away from even being a glimmer in my parent’s eyes when the Japanese attack on Pearl Harbor occurred on December 7, 1941, so I have no true remembrances of the “Day Which Will Live in Infamy”.
-My remembrances come from listening to my father and his buddies talking, history books and movies.
+My remembrances come from listening to my father and his buddies talking, history books, documentaries, and movies.

-My father, a single, twenty-six-year-old at the time, did what many patriotic young men did and with several friends headed to the Marine recruitment center to join up…only to find out he was 4F due to a birth defect he didn’t even know he had.
+My father, a single, twenty-five-year-old at the time, did what many patriotic young men did and with several friends headed to the Marine recruitment center to join up…only to find out he was 4F due to a birth defect he didn’t even know he had.
 Determined, he attempted to enlist in the Navy and Army but was turned down.

 I remember sitting as a family in front of our black and white television on a Sunday evening, December 3, 1961.
 Walter Cronkite was the narrator of the CBS documentary program, The Twentieth Century.
-On this particular night, the Sunday prior to the fifteenth anniversary of the Pearl Harbor attack, we sat as a family watching and listening.
+On this night, the Sunday prior to the fifteenth anniversary of the Pearl Harbor attack, we sat as a family watching and listening.

 The episode was “The Man Who Spied on Pearl Harbor” and Cronkite’s distinctive voice narrated the black and white action scenes, some made as the attack occurred, most staged for propaganda use during the war itself, as we remembered Pearl Harbor…and as I remember that night in 1961.

-Over the years my thirst for knowledge about Pearl Harbor and my father’s war has caused me to read, watch or listen to almost every available documentary, book, movie or interview about Pearl Harbor specifically and World War Two generally.
-Thankfully I had access to the History Channel when it actually aired programs about history rather than programing about Alaskan truck drivers or pawn shops.
+Over the years my thirst for knowledge about Pearl Harbor and my father’s war has caused me to read, watch or listen to almost every available documentary, book, movie, or interview about Pearl Harbor specifically and World War Two generally.
+Thankfully, I had access to the History Channel when it aired programs about history rather than programing about Alaskan truck drivers or pawn shops.
 I continue to remember Pearl Harbor, the men who lived it, died during the attack, the ships that were sunk, some later resurrected…and my father who was thousands of miles away at the time.

 I have never outgrown my interest in World War Two movies seen repeatedly over again, especially those taking place in the Pacific Theater, the theater my father said he didn’t fight in.

 The featured image I used is a colorized picture of the iconic USS Arizona burning after the attack.
 I met a survivor of the attack in the late Seventies.
-A career Navy man he had “joined” up after during the War to End All Wars as an eighteen-year-old and served for thirty years.
+A career Navy man he had “joined” up after the War to End All Wars as an eighteen-year-old and served for thirty years.
 He served in dozens of Pacific stations from China to San Diego.
-One of those ports was on board the USS Arizona.
+One of those ports was in Pearl Harbor on board the USS Arizona.